 ADMISSION PROCEDURES AND REQUIREMENTS

 Students are admitted into the program once each year.
 Admission to the Anesthesia Technology Program is by special application only.
-Special application forms are available from the Science/Math/Technology Division Office and the College website.
+Special application forms are available from the Science, Technology, Engineering, and Mathematics (STEM) Division Office and the College website.
 See application for submission dates.
 Applicants who have previously applied, and wish to reapply, must submit updated application materials.
 Selection of students is based on criteria approved by the Skyline College Administration and consistent with State regulations.
 For further information on the Anesthesia Technology Program, please call 650-738-4310 or 650-738-4470.
 Admission to the Anesthesia Technology Program requires the following minimum entrance requirements:

 - High school diploma or equivalent